Developer Guide

 Implementation

-feature enables users to create shortcuts for tags in the address book.
-This process includes parsing the command input, checking for existing aliases or tag names in Model
+The addShortCut feature enables users to create shortcuts for tags in the address book.
+This process includes parsing the command input, checking for existing aliases or tag names in Model to avoid duplication, and adding the shortcut in UniqueShortCutList in Model.

 Given below is an example usage scenario and how the add shortcut mechanism works at each step.

-Step 1: Command Execution by LogicManager
+Step 1: Command Execution by LogicManager:

 - The